An efficient explicit full-discrete scheme for strong approximation of stochastic Allen-Cahn equation: Spatio-temporal full discretization

 This section is devoted to error analysis of a spatio-temporal full discretization, done by a time discretization of the spatially discretized problem \eqref{eq:spectral-spde}.
 For $M \in \N$ we construct a uniform mesh on $[0, T]$ with $\tau = \tfrac{T}{M}$ being the time stepsize, and propose a spatio-temporal full discretization as,

 for $m = 0, 1, ..., M - 1$ and $ Y^{M,N}_0 = P_N X_0 $.
 Equivalently, the full discretization \eqref{eq:full.Tamed-AEE} can be written by $ Y^{M,N}_0 = P_N X_0 $ and for $m = 0, 1, ..., M - 1$,

 Here we invoke a taming technique in \cite{hutzenthaler2012strong,wang2013tamed,Tretyakov2013fundamental,hutzenthaler15MEMAMS} for ordinary SDEs, and construct a nonlinearity-tamed accelerated exponential Euler (AEE) scheme as \eqref{eq:full.Tamed-AEE}.
 The so-called AEE scheme without taming is originally introduced in \cite{jentzen2009overcoming}, to strongly approximate nearly linear parabolic SPDEs.
 Since the stochastic convolution is Gaussian distributed and diagonalizable on $\{ e_i \}_{i \in \N}$, the scheme is much easier to simulate than it appears at first sight (see comments in section \ref{sec:numerical-result} for the implementation).
-When the nonlinearity grows super-linearly, one can in general not expect that the usual AEE schemes \cite{jentzen2011efficient,wang2015note, wang2014higher,qi2017accelerated,lord2016modified,jentzen2009overcoming} converge strongly, based on the observation that the standard Euler method strongly diverges for ordinary (finite dimensional) SDEs \cite{hutzenthaler2011strong}.
+When the nonlinearity grows super-linearly, one can in general not expect that the usual AEE schemes \cite{jentzen2011efficient,wang2015note, wang2014higher,qi2017accelerated,lord2016modified,jentzen2009overcoming} converge strongly, based on the observations from \cite{hutzenthaler2011strong,beccari2019strong}.
 Also, we mention that analyzing the strong convergence rate is much more difficult than that in the finite dimensional SDE setting.
-We will accomplish it in subsequent subsections.